gridpane/prime-mover/README.md

 The syntax for that (moving a site to RC) will be "primemover $SOURCEURL (ALL) $DESTIP $DESTPATH" (This ins't implemented yet)

-# MORE DOCUMENTATION COMING SOON!!!
+MORE DOCUMENTATION COMING SOON

+Copyright 2018 - K. Patrick Gallagher